 Will my dog need to be sedated for diagnostic imaging?

 In most situations, your dog will be awake for an x-ray, although scenarios do exist where sedation might be helpful, such as when a specific view is needed that might cause discomfort.
 For example, if your veterinarian needs x-rays when hip dysplasia is suspected, manipulating your dog’s limbs works best under anesthesia.
 The need for anesthesia can also depend on your dog’s temperament.
-For more advanced imaging such as a CT scan or MRI, which requires a large machine and your dog sitting perfectly still, sedation is needed.
+For more advanced imaging such as a CT scan, which requires a large machine and your dog sitting perfectly still, sedation is needed.

 If you have further questions about dog diagnostic imaging, reach out to your veterinarian.
 If you live in or near Vallejo, CA, we’d love to see your dog for any imaging needs, so please don’t hesitate to call us at (707) 940-8748.